 Generalised Scheme of Preferences (GSP)

-The EU's "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay lower duties on their exports to the EU.
+The EU's "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay less or no duties on their exports to the EU.
 This gives them vital access to EU markets and contributes to their economic growth.

 Generalised Scheme of Preferences in a nutshell

 Call for Proposals for projects on human and labour rights in the GSP+ countries